-Though South Carolina may have been more removed from some of the Revolutionary concerns than states like Massachusetts and Connecticut, it hosted some pivotal, if seemingly small battles.
+Though South Carolina may have been more removed from some of the Revolutionary concerns than states like Massachusetts and Connecticut, it hosted some pivotal, if seemingly small, battles.
 They all begin with the hard-fought and devastating loss at Charles Town.
-What is now known as the Siege of Charleston, is the largest battle to ever take place in the state.
+What is now known as the Siege of Charleston is the largest battle ever in the state.
 Not even Civil War battles compare.
 While the British claimed the city and some 5,000 prisoners, the course was set for victories to the west at Cowpens and King’s Mountain.

-Slavery and the Civil War play a significant role in South Carolina’s complex social, political and economic profile.
-Much of the beauty of South Carolina is reflected in their soulful music and emotive art expressing the voices of generations.
+Slavery and the Civil War play a significant role in South Carolina’s complex social, political, and economic profile.
+Yet, South Carolina reflects much of its beauty of South Carolina in its soulful music and emotive art expressing the voices of generations.

 Harleston Green in Charleston established the first golf club in the United States in 1786.

 With 187 miles of Atlantic coastline, South Carolina is more than ideal for a beach getaway.
-With idyllic oceanfront towns, historical tours, delicious seafood, and golf there is a little bit of adventure for everyone.
+With idyllic oceanfront towns, historical tours, delicious seafood, and golf, everyone has a little bit of adventure.